heyitschun/cs-essentials/concepts/time-complexity/README.md

 f(n) -> c
 ```

-In this constant functions, it does not matter what the parameter `n` is; the function call will always be equal to the constant value of `c`.
+In this constant function, it does not matter what the parameter `n` is; the function call will always be equal to the constant value of `c`.
 The most fundamental constant function is `f(n) = 1`.

 ## Logarithmic functions